Alias (TV series): Video game

 The video game Alias, based on the series, is a third-person stealth action title developed and released by Acclaim Entertainment for the PC, PlayStation 2 and Xbox.
 The plot was written by the creators of the show and the game features the voices of the cast principals.
 It was released on April 6, 2004, and has a rating of T for Teen.
 The game is set between episodes 19 and 20 of season 2.
 The game allows the player to be Sydney (and briefly on one mission Vaughn), and sends her on various missions to many different locations.
-The missions become more difficult as you come closer to finishing the game.
-The game includes using many spy-skills that Sydney uses in the show.
+The missions become more difficult as players come closer to finishing the game.
+It includes many spy skills that Sydney uses in the show.

-Prior to the Acclaim release, ABC Television produced an episodic downloadable video game Alias: Underground which is available through ABC's website.
+Prior to the Acclaim release, ABC Television produced an episodic downloadable video game, Alias: Underground, which is available through ABC's website.
 The game was a 3D third-person stealth action game much like the Acclaim production, with missions released monthly during the original broadcast of the TV show's second season.